Zeswen/Save-Princess-Giorgio/instructions.md

   }

   ###Store: where the player upgrades {
-    General Store (Juan): potions and consumables,
-    Weapon Store (Diego): upgrades to your weapons, Armor Store (Teo): upgrade your armor,
+    General Store (Juan): potions and consumables: Health potion, Weapon Store (Diego): upgrades to your weapons: , Armor Store (Teo): upgrade your armor:,
-    Powerups (Gabi): gets you some stat boosts,
+    Powerups (Gabi): gets you some stat boosts:,
   }

   ###Dark Room: after defeating the wave 5 {